-The impacts of the COVID-19 pandemic have adversely affected our results of operations and cash flows.
+The impacts of the COVID-19 pandemic have adversely affected our results of operations.
 In response to the business disruption caused by the COVID-19 pandemic, we have taken actions described above in the "COVID-19 Update" section of Management's Discussion and Analysis of Financial Condition and Results of Operations.